jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 > he leads,” wrote John Hancock's nephew after a visit to Mount
 > Vernon.
 “Everything he does is by method of system . . .
 He keeps a journal
 > where he records everything . . . he is a model of the highest perfection.”

-> As in other walks of life, Washington exhibited to a clockwork order in his
-> daily routine and employed his time economically.
-There is poetic justice in
-> the fact that when the capital shifted to Philadelphia, he often stopped at
-> his watchmaker on his daily constitutionals.
-One British diplomat observed
-> of Washington that “his time is regularly divided into certain portions and
-> the business allotted to any one portion strictly adhered to.”
-When he
-> settled upon weekly levees, Tobias Lear noted that they would allow “a
-> sufficient time for dispatching the business of the office” and give
-> “dignity to the president by not obliging him to expose himself every day to
-> impertinent and curious intruders.”